roartacho10/Projeto-Enter/README.md

 run without them reads that extract instead and says so in the data-quality log.
 The numbers are identical — the answer-key validation passes either way.

-If Chromium is unavailable, the PDF step is skipped, the HTML letter is still produced, and the run reports that the layout gate did not execute.
+PDF rendering needs a browser. `render_pdf.py` tries three in order: the one Playwright downloads, one installed by the system, then none.
+On a host that forbids the download, `packages.txt` asks for a system Chromium — that file is consumed line by line by the system package installer and **must contain nothing but package names**, no comments.
+If no browser is available the HTML letter is still produced and the run reports that the layout gate did not run;
+the template carries A4 print rules, so the browser's own "save as PDF" produces the same two pages.

 ## What this deliberately does not do